 SOE faculty supervise a team of SOE graduate students from Special Education and School Psychology to provide free autism assessments to the Inland Empire community.
 Assessments are in English and Spanish, as needed.
 In addition, the SEARCH Clinic holds “Office Hours” where residents can bring any question about autism.

 The IMPACT (Influencing and Mentoring Partnering Academics and Cooperative Teaching) Summer Institute brings together faculty, staff, Supervisors of Teacher Education, district cooperative teachers and administrators to offer intensive professional development, mentorship and hands-on learning experiences.
 The institute equips educators with innovative teaching strategies founded in research that support diverse student populations.
-Additionally, it provides a research platform, allowing educators and scholars to collaborate and study the effectiveness of instructional methods, classroom engagement, and equity-driven practices.

 Working in partnership with the NASA Jet Propulsion Laboratory, SOE faculty organized a professional development workshop series for local K-12 STEM educators.
 Teachers participated in active learning instructional strategies using real-world problem solving applications to enhance in person and online STEM curriculum and improve STEM student outcomes.